PlumpMath/deltagraph/README_HYBRID.md

 ## Background

-We want to develop purely in Clojure but present an API which is constructed purely from Java interfaces, for transparent use in Java.
+We want to develop purely in Clojure but present an API which is constructed purely from Java interfaces (plus, I guess, a tiny bit of "real" Java as entry point), for transparent use from a Java environment.
 So: this is a hybrid Leiningen project plus an Eclipse Java project.
-The Java needs to call into Clojure (for actual implementation code), while the Clojure needs access to the Java (for interfaces which it is going to `reify`).
+The Java needs to call into Clojure (for actual implementation code), while the Clojure needs access to the Java (for interfaces which it is going to [reify](http://clojuredocs.org/clojure_core/clojure.core/reify)).
 And we want to be developing in Clojure without worrying about `gen-class` to keep the Java world up-to-date.

 On the Eclipse side: a standard Maven Java project.
 At top-level, there's an additional directory called `clojure`, containing `datagraph` which is a separate Leiningen project.